 Each November, the Tori no Ichi Festival takes place at Hanazono Shrine, a Shinto shrine located not far from Shinjuku Station in Tokyo, Japan.
 At Tori no Ichi festivals, held all over Japan, lucky charms or rakes known as Kumade are available for sale.
 The festival held at Hanazono Shrine is one the most important in the Kantō region of Japan.
 In Tokyo, you can find these festivals at many other temples including Asakusa Temple and Chokoku Temple.

-2018 Dates: The Tori no Ichi Festival will be held at Hanazono Shrine, and other Otori-jinja shrines in Japan on November 1, 2018.
+2023 Dates: The Tori no Ichi Festival will be held at Hanazono Shrine, and other Otori-jinja shrines in Japan in November, 2023.
+The dates have yet to be confirmed.

 If you are looking for more information about Tokyo and Japan, I highly recommend you pick up a guidebook such as Lonely Planet Best of Tokyo 2020